 Can we trace back consciousness, reality, awareness, and free will to a single basic structure without giving up any of them?
-This book founds consciousness and freedom of choice on the basis of a new reality concept that also includes the infinite as far as we understand it.
+This DIALOGUE founds consciousness and freedom of choice on the basis of a new reality concept that also includes the infinite as far as we understand it.
 Just the simplest distinction contains consciousness.
 It is not static, but a constant alternation of perspectives.
 From its entirety and movement, however, there arises a freedom of choice being more than reinterpreted necessity and unpredictability.
 The unity and openness of the infinite enables the individual to be creative while this creativity directly and indirectly enters into all other individuals without impeding them.

 Great Read.
 Thank you for putting your work out into a conscious space for all.
 Much appreciated.